 Elements That Sustains Life

-The are elements that sustains life on our planet and in our bodies.
-Humans who are mammals, utilize, of the 116 elements that are know, only 25 of these elements, which are essential to life.
+There are elements that sustain life on our planet and in our bodies.
+Humans who are mammals, utilize, of the 116 elements that are known, only 25 of these elements, which are essential to life.
 The most common 6 elements are carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.
-4 of these – carbon, oxygen, hydrogen and nitrogen – comprise about 96% of our human bodies.
+4 of these – carbon, oxygen, hydrogen, and nitrogen – comprise about 96% of our human bodies.

 Meaningful Areas Of Our Lives